 - The inspiration for this recipe came from Heid E. Erdrich’s Original Local cookbook.

-- 1 cup of dried black beans (heirloom is the best if you can get it) or 1 can (16oz), drained and rinsed.
+- 1 cup of dried black beans (heirloom is the best if you can get it) or 1 can (14oz), rinsed and drained well.

 - ¾ cup of wild rice (preferably the hand harvested )

 - ¼ cup of quinoa (or replace with 1/4 cup of wild rice)

 - 1 egg, lightly beaten

 - 1/8 tsp ground black pepper or to taste